violapterinblog/violapterinblog.github.io/_posts/memory/2020-07-19-github-page-logbook-1-beginning.md

 ---
 layout: post
-title: "GitHub Page Logbook 1: Establishment"
+title: "GitHub Page logbook 1: Beginning"
 date: 2020-07-19
 categories: "merticulous memory"
 ---

 *July 18, 2020*:
-Today at about 5:30 pm Taiwan time, I registered a 2nd GitHub account, `violapterinblog`, for sake of this GitHub Page (GHP), and the new site was born!
+Today, at about 5:30 pm Taiwan time, I registered a 2nd GitHub account, `violapterinblog`, for sake of this GitHub Page (GHP), and the new site was born!
 Every account of GitHub was allowed to own 1 GHP, endowed with a unique URL derived from the username.
 I would like to import some past posts and modify the time stamp accordingly,